A high quality Giclée print on 100% Rag ‘Hahnemühle’ 308gsm Fine Art Paper, using archival pigmented inks.

 Information about the original work; Renato Fratini, 1967, gouache on board

-Cover illustration commissioned by Corgi Crime for a Mickey Spillane novel published in 1967.
-'Me, Hood!' was originally published in July 1959 as a complete novelette in Cavaliermagazine.
+Cover illustration commissioned by Corgi Crime for the Mickey Spillane novel published in 1967.
+'The Long Wait' was first published in 1951.

 The “pulpiest” of all pulp fiction writers, Spillane clearly hit on a formula that worked.
 His books have sold more than 225 million copies worldwide and seven of his books feature in the 15 bestselling books of all time in America.
 Eye-catching cover illustrations were critical to the sales strategy of moving large quantities of books off shelves quickly and, as a result, illustrators had extraordinary impact.